dalia3aly/Employee-Creator-FE/README.md

 # Employee Creator Frontend

-This is the frontend of the Employee Creator App built with Vite, React, TypeScript, and Tailwind CSS.
+This is the frontend of the Employee Creator App built with **Vite, React, TypeScript, Tailwind CSS** and **Redux kit** for state management.
 The frontend allows users to interact with the Employee API to get, create, update, and delete employees.

 ## Table of Contents